Kah0ona/slate/rsync.md

 NOTE: this will not work for the very old grunt projects, since they do not have a deploy directory yet.

 * Run `npm install grunt-rsync-2 --save-dev`
-* Uninstall grunt-ftpush: `npm uninstall grunt-ftpush`
+* Uninstall grunt-ftpush: `npm uninstall grunt-ftpush --save-dev`
 * In your Gruntfile.js, change all the notions of the word ftpush to rsync.
 * Do the same in the file `/util/grunt/watch.js`.
 * Add a new file called `rsync.js` to `/util/grunt`, and put in the following contents: